-- a.
+a.
 Students are expected to treat other students with courtesy, respect, and dignity and comply with the Code of Student Conduct.
-Students are expected and required (1) to comply with the requirements of law, policy, regulation, and rules prohibiting bullying, violence, or intimidation; (2) to refrain from inflicting or threatening to inflict violence, injury, or damage to the person or property of another student, and (3) to refrain from placing another student in fear of being subjected to violence, injury, or damage when such actions or threats are reasonably perceived as being motivated by any personal characteristic of the student that is identified in this policy. - b.
-Bullying, intimidation, violence, or threats of violence are prohibited and will be subject to appropriate disciplinary consequences and/or sanctions if the perpetrator of such action is found to have based the prohibited action on one or more of the following personal characteristics of the student:
+Students are expected and required (1) to comply with the requirements of law, policy, regulation, and rules prohibiting bullying, violence, or intimidation; (2) to refrain from inflicting or threatening to inflict violence, injury, or damage to the person or property of another student, and (3) to refrain from placing another student in fear of being subjected to violence, injury, or damage when such actions or threats are reasonably perceived as being motivated by any personal characteristic of the student that is identified in this policy.

-- Race

-- Sex

-- Religion

-- National origin

-- Disability

-- 6.25.4 Consequences for Violations A series of graduated consequences for any violation of this policy will be those outlined in the Code of Student Conduct or any rule or standard adopted under authority of this policy.

-6.25.5 Reporting, Investigation, and Complaint Resolution Procedures - a.
-Complaints alleging violations of this policy may be made on a Boardapproved complaint form available in the handbook, on the website, or at the school's office.
+- b.
+Bullying, intimidation, violence, or threats of violence are prohibited and will be subject to appropriate disciplinary consequences and/or sanctions if the perpetrator of such action is found to have based the prohibited action on one or more of the following personal characteristics of the student: - Race - Sex - Religion - National origin - Disability - 6.25.4 Consequences for Violations A series of graduated consequences for any violation of this policy will be those outlined in the Code of Student Conduct or any rule or standard adopted under authority of this policy. - 6.25.5 Reporting, Investigation, and Complaint Resolution Procedures - a.
+Complaints alleging violations of this policy may be made on a Board-approved complaint form available in the handbook, on the website, or at the school's office.
 The complaint must be delivered to the principal or the principal's designee either by mail or personal delivery.
-Incidental or minor violations of the policy may be presented and resolved informally.

-The complaint form developed to report violations of this policy will include a provision for reporting a threat of suicide by a student.
-If a threat of suicide is reported, the principal or the principal's designee is authorized to inform the student's parent or guardian of the report unless at the discretion of the school principal or the principal's designee the apparent cause of the threat of suicide is child abuse or other significant harm from a parent or guardian.
+Incidental or minor violations of the policy may be presented and resolved informally. - The complaint form developed to report violations of this policy will include a provision for reporting a threat of suicide by a student.
+If a threat of suicide is reported, the principal or the principal's designee is authorized to inform the student's parent or guardian of the report unless at the discretion of the school principal or the principal's designee the apparent cause of the threat of suicide is child abuse or other significant harm from a parent or guardian. - b.
+Upon receipt of the complaint, the principal or the principal's designee will determine if the complaint alleges a serious violation of this policy.
+If the principal or the principal's designee determines that the complaint alleges a serious violation, the principal or the principal's designee will undertake a reasonably prompt investigation of the complaint.
+The investigation will entail the gathering of relevant facts and evidence taking into account the circumstances of the complaint.
+If the investigation establishes a violation, appropriate disciplinary sanctions may be imposed on the offending student(s).
+Other measures that are reasonably calculated to prevent a recurrence of the violations(s) may also be imposed by the principal or the school system.